ServiceNowDevProgram/code-snippets/Attachments/Create Attachments/readme.md

 ## Create an Attachment via script

-You can criate a Business Rule (ie: After Insert) to automatically create an Attachment.
+You can create a Business Rule (ie: After Insert) to automatically create an Attachment.

 In this example we're creating a text file containing 'some data'.